maxdeviant/peacock/README.md

 This got me thinking about what it is that I really want in a Rust game engine.
 After some thought, I think what it really comes down to is control.
 I want to be able to build games the way I want to without worrying about hitching my cart to an engine that goes down a direction that doesn't align with my goals.

+## Goals

+- Safety
+  - We're using Rust, so we want things to be safe
+  - Some of our libraries make this difficult:
+    - SFML's C bindings are unsafe
+    - Peacock doesn't directly depend on it (yet), but in userland `specs` likes to panic a lot
+- "Batteries Included"
+  - Peacock should have everything in it that allows you to get games off the ground fast
+  - This may mean including things that aren't generic enough for _every_ game (e.g., input, pathfinding, etc.)
+    - We may be able to investigate making things modular here, but we don't want to overdo it and turn into [Piston](https://www.piston.rs/)
+- Consistent APIs

+### Non-Goals

+Things that I don't care about at this juncture:

+- Targeting web and mobile devices
+- 3D support

 ## Prior Art

 Here are some of the engines that have served as inspiration for Peacock: